 Recent presentations include an invited talk at Oxford University on my play, Emil's Enemies, which was also given a staged Reading, and presentation of my paper, "Wittgenstein and the Mystery of Consciousness," in Calcutta, India.

 As seen above, I am a playwright as well as a philosopher and I have had a number of professional productions of my plays over the years.
-My new play, A FAR SHORE, won the 2010 Hidden River Arts Award in Philadephia (awarded in 2011) with publication and staged-reading, and won the 2009 The Mario Fratti-Fred Newman Political Playwriting Contest, and was given a staged-reading at the Castillo Theatre in New York.
+My new play, A FAR SHORE, won the 2010 Hidden River Arts Award in Philadelphia (awarded in 2011), and won the 2009 The Mario Fratti-Fred Newman Political Playwriting Contest, and was given a staged-reading at the Castillo Theatre in New York.
+In 2013, A FAR SHORE, was 1st Runner-Up for the Woodward International Playwriting Contest with a staged-reading at the University of New Hampshire.

 Plays recently produced are Emil's Enemies, Santa Fe, NM (2010), Oxford, England (2006), New York, NY (2001), and Bangalore, India (2003); and Ophelia, Santa Fe, NM (2004).
-Other plays include, Hungry Ghosts, The Blind Venetian (Midwest Theatre Finalist Award), Jean Paul Savage and the Reichenbach Fall (winner of the Gilmore Creek National Playwriting Competition), Caravanserai, and Minerva, Minnesota.
+Other plays include, Hungry Ghosts, The Blind Venetian (Midwest Theatre Finalist Award), Jean Paul Savage and the Reichenbach Fall (winner of the Gilmore Creek National Playwriting Competition), Caravanserai, and Minerva, Minnesota, and The National Endowment.
+A new play, A FAR SHORE, will be produced at Columbia University, 2016.

 I am also very interested in international education and have led study abroad trips to Greece, Turkey, and India.
-This fall (2007) I will lead my third group for the Gustavus Adolphus College/Concordia College semester abroad program in India.
+In 2007 I lead my third group for the Gustavus Adolphus College/Concordia College semester abroad program in India.
 I have also been a Visiting Fellow at Oxford University (two years) and a Visiting Professor at the Middle East Technical University in Ankara Turkey as a Senior Fulbright Lecturer (two years).

 Ph.D., M.A.,(Philosophy); University of MissouriDiploma, (Educational Management) Harvard UniversityB.A.
 Concordia College, Moorhead, MN